 Traded market risk is governed by policies that cover the management, identification, measurement and monitoring of market risk.
-We have an independent market risk team to identify, measure, monitor and manage market risk.
-This team reports into risk management where limits are approved, managed and monitored.
+We have independent market risk teams in each jurisdiction where we assume market risk to identify, measure, monitor and manage market risk.
+The team reports into risk management where limits are approved, managed and monitored.

 The market risk team has reporting lines that are separate from the trading function, thereby ensuring independent oversight.
-A Market Risk Forum, mandated by the IBL BRCC, manages market risk in accordance with approved principles, policies and risk appetite.
-Risk limits across all trading desks are reviewed by the Market Risk Forum and recommended for approval at review ERRF in accordance with the risk appetite defined by the board.
-Limit reviews approved at review ERRF and IBL ERC and any significant change would also be taken to Policy ERRF for review and approval.
+A Market Risk Forum, mandated by IBL BRCC, manages market risk in accordance with approved principles, policies and risk appetite.
+Risk limits across all trading desks are reviewed by the Market Risk Forum and recommended for approval at review ERRF or IBL ERC in South Africa and at ERC in the UK in accordance with the risk appetite defined by the board.
+Limit reviews approved at review ERRF and IBL ERC and any significant change would also be taken to policy ERRF for review and approval.
 The appropriateness of limits is continually re-assessed, with limits reviewed at least annually, in the event of a significant market event or at the discretion of senior management.